mimiteto/bitwarden-cli-server-image/README.md

 Image expects that there are 3 files within the `/etc/bitwarden` directory, each having only one line:
 * host: file should contain the base URL to your vault instance
-* username: file should contain your bitwarden user
+* user: file should contain your bitwarden user
 * password: file should contain your bitwarden password

 Image allows for configuration for the host/port via env variables (BW_HOST/BW_PORT) and will default to `0.0.0.0:8087`